Noncommutative momentum and torsional regularization: Introduction

-Dirac was persistently critical about renormalization and expected a realistic regularization based on the established principles of physics \cite{Dir}.
-In this article, we propose such a physical regularization, referred to as {\em torsional regularization}, resulting from the noncommutativity of the four-momentum in the presence of spacetime torsion coupled to spin \cite{Schr}.
-The spin-torsion coupling is given by the Einstein-Cartan theory of gravity \cite{EC}.
-The existence of torsion is required by the consistency of the conservation law for the total angular momentum of a Dirac particle in curved spacetime with relativistic quantum mechanics \cite{req}.
-We show that the four-dimensional momentum operators do not commute (uncertainty principle for momentum), which becomes significant at larger energies and momenta where regularization is needed.
-Consequently, the integration in the four-momentum space must be replaced with the summation over all eigenvalues of the four-momentum.
-We derive a prescription for this summation that gives a correct continuous limit for convergent integrals.
+In this article, we postulate that a realistic regularization, expected by Dirac, may come from the noncommutativity of momentum.
+Moreover, we argue that the noncommutative momentum is a consequence of spacetime torsion.
+The existence of torsion \cite{Schr,Schou} is required by the consistency of the conservation law for the total (orbital plus spin) angular momentum of a Dirac particle curved spacetime with relativistic quantum mechanics \cite{req}.
+Therefore, we refer to this postulate as {\em torsional regularization}.
+We propose the commutation relation for the momentum that is consistent with the Einstein--Cartan (EC) theory of gravity, in which torsion couples to spin \cite{EC}.
+The momentum operators do not commute (uncertainty principle for momentum), which becomes significant at larger momenta where regularization is needed.

+We propose a prescription for the summation in noncommutative momentum space (replacing the integration in commutative momentum space) that gives a correct continuous limit for convergent integrals.
 We show that ultraviolet-divergent integrals turn into convergent sums, naturally eliminating the ultraviolet divergence in loop diagrams.
 Using the four-dimensional Gauss theorem, we extend this prescription to tensor integrals.

-We apply our prescription to vacuum polarization and derive a finite, gauge-invariant vacuum polarization tensor.
+Then we apply our prescription to vacuum polarization and derive a finite, gauge-invariant vacuum polarization tensor.
 We derive a finite running coupling that agrees with the low-energy limit of the standard quantum electrodynamics.
 Finally, we find that the modification of the photon propagator arising from the loops involving all charged fermions give a finite value for the bare electric charge of a particle: it is approximately 1.22 times its measured, renormalized charge.
 The renormalization paradigm with torsion is finite and thus mathematically self-consistent.
 Therefore, torsion may be the source of a realistic regularization which was believed to exist by Dirac, rendering quantum electrodynamics ultraviolet complete.